LunarG/VulkanTools/BUILD.md

 issue a merge request to integrate that work back into the repo.

 ## Dependencies
-  - You must have a LoaderAndTools (LoaderAndValidationLayers) repository from Khronos, and a glslang, LunarGlass repository that are file system peers to VulkanTools,.
+  - You must have a LoaderAndValidationLayers (LoaderAndValidationLayers) repository from Khronos, and a glslang, LunarGlass repository that are file system peers to VulkanTools,.

 ## Linux System Requirements